Dharma Pathini (1986 film): Plot

 Ponnuchamy and Mammutti help Prabhakar escape by retrieving the key, and they capture the two men who had detained Prabhakar at the bus stop, revealing that the mill owner had paid them to do so.
 Prem Kumar gets busy rescuing Vidhya from DJ, who demands the release of the two men in exchange for Vidhya's safety.
 A shootout ensues between the police and DJ's goons during the exchange.
 Vidhya manages to escape by pushing DJ into the fire, and she finally reunites with Prem Kumar.

 Production

-The song "Naan Thedum Sevvanthi" which featured Ilayaraja in a cameo appearance was shot at Prasad Studios.
+The song "Naan Thedum Sevvanthi" was shot at Prasad Studios.
 The poster which featured Karthik and Jeevitha in police outfit embracing each other generated controversy which led to discussions in legislative assembly.
 The song "Mothuthan Idhu" was shot at Majestic Studios.

 Soundtrack

 The music was composed by Ilaiyaraaja.